funcool/promesa/README.md

 That's ok, but the purposed sugar syntax is bound only to promises.
 That limits extend that sugar syntax with other abstractions.

-This library uses the [cats](https://github.com/funcool/cats) monad abstractions for create promise and use it `mlet` macro as sugar syntax for async computations composition:
+This library adds to bluebird promise type the [cats](https://github.com/funcool/cats) monad abstraction, allowing the use of `mlet` macro as sugar syntax for async computations composition.

+Let see an example:

 ```clojure
 (require '[cats.core :as m])